General Purpose Registers

 There are 4 segment registers.
 Each of the registers is 16 bits wide.

-1. Code Segment CS, used for addressing code segment of the memory where the executable program is stored.
+- Code Segment CS, used for addressing code segment of the memory where the executable program is stored.
 CS register cannot be changed directly.

-2. Stack Segment SS, used for addressing stack segment of the memory where stack data is stored.
-SS register can only be changed directly using pop instruction.
+- Stack Segment SS, used for addressing stack segment of the memory where stack data is stored.
+SS

-3. Data Segment DS, used for addressing data segment of the memory where the program data is stored.
-DS register can be changed directly using pop and lds instructions.
+instruction. - Data Segment DS, used for addressing data segment of the memory where the program data is stored.
+DS

-4. Extra Segment ES, also used for addressing data segment of the memory where the program data is stored.
-ES register can be changed directly using pop and les instructions.
+instructions. - Extra Segment ES, also used for addressing data segment of the memory where the program data is stored.

 Index Registers